apolopena/gitpod-laravel-starter/README.md

 - Apache2
 - PHP Development Sever

 By default the server listed in `starter.ini` will be the server used.
-You can however run both servers at the same time or change your default sever.
+You can however run both servers at the same time or change your default server.

 You may also run the PHP Development server manually via the command `php artisan serve`.